AllyMurray/comic-vine/README.md

 # Comic Vine SDK

-The Comic Vine SDK provides convenient access to the [Comic Vine API][comic-vine-api] from server side applications written in JavaScript/TypeScript.
+The Comic Vine SDK provides convenient access to the [Comic Vine API][comic-vine-api] from applications written in JavaScript/TypeScript.
 The API provides full access to the structured-wiki content.

 ## Table of Contents